digingbil/Zoomer/README.md

     https://mysite.com/Zoomer.php

 5. Your users should be now registered on your meeting.
 Depenging on your site the code will decide which approach it will use.
-Is the site is WordPress or Joomla! then it will use their native API functions.
+If the site is WordPress or Joomla! then it will use their native API functions.

 6. Enjoy.